MartynasPocius/Intro-to-AI-in-Robotics/Phase 1: Obstacle Avoidance Robot/Lesson04-Sensors-and-Actuators.md

 - Repeat the same exercise, but this time connect servo motor to the Arduino motor shield which is plugged to the Arduino UNO.

 ### Exercise03
+**Tinkercad**
+- Replicate the same circuit you did in the first exercise, but this time also connect the HC-SR04 sensor.
+Without using ```<NewPing.h>``` library, make a program that turn on the motors, whenever there is an object closer than 50 cm.